leedongwei/CRIMP/meteor/docs-API.md

 ```

 * `score` should only cover climbs on that attempt
-  * e.g. sending in '11T' for DongWei makes his overall score to be '11B1111T'
+  * e.g. sending in '11T' for DongWei makes his overall score for this route to be '11B1111T'